qunfengdong/MicroGMT/README.md

 ## Updates
 ### Version 1.1 (May 31 2020) update
-**Important update for SARS-CoV-2:** To handle the different CDS and the -1 ribosomal frameshift in ORF1ab of SARS-CoV-2, attributes were added to the gene ID and gene name of ORF1ab to denote which CDS the mutation is on in the output vcfs and summary tables.
+**Important update for SARS-CoV-2:** To handle the multiple CDS and the -1 ribosomal frameshift in ORF1ab of SARS-CoV-2, attributes were added to the gene ID and gene name of ORF1ab to denote which CDS the mutation is on in the output vcfs and summary tables.

-There are two CDS for ORF1ab: 1) CDS joining (266..13468,13468..21555), on which the -1 ribosomal frameshift occurs during translation, produces pp1ab; 2) CDS of (266..13483) produces pp1a.
+There are two CDS for ORF1ab gene: 1) CDS joining (266..13468,13468..21555), on which the -1 ribosomal frameshift occurs during translation, produces pp1ab; 2) CDS of (266..13483) produces pp1a.

 * For mutations occur on mature peptides produced by both pp1a and pp1ab, or by pp1a only, the gene ID and name in output vcfs and summary tables are: GU280_gp01_pp1a and ORF1ab_pp1a.
 * For mutations occur on mature peptides produced by pp1ab only, the gene ID and name in output vcfs and summary tables are: GU280_gp01_pp1ab and ORF1ab_pp1ab.